-Two new national releases couldn’t compete with Don’t Breathe, the critically-acclaimed but low-budgeted horror film about three thieves taking on a blind veteran.
-The horror film, which reportedly was budgeted for less than 10 million, has now earned more than five times that at the domestic box office.
+Two new national releases couldn’t compete with Don’t Breathe, this site the critically-acclaimed but low-budgeted horror film about three thieves taking on a blind veteran.
+The horror film, website which reportedly was budgeted for less than 10 million, has now earned more than five times that at the domestic box office.

 The film was competing with the two new releases of The Light Between Oceans, a possible awards contender, and the sci-fi thriller Morgan.
 Neither of those two films made a dent in the box office and neither of them finished in the top five for the weekend.